 Amendments to the Federal Rules of Civil Procedure, CLE Presentation, San Francisco, California, December 16, 2015.

-Joan R. Camagong, Applying BMS to Class Actions, Products Liability Litigation Practice Points, American Bar Association, February 2019.
+Joan R. Camagong, Applying Bristol-Myers Squibb to Class Actions, Products Liability Litigation Practice Points, American Bar Association, February 2019.

 Joan R. Camagong, Recent Developments in Personal Jurisdiction, Tortsource, Volume 21, American Bar Association: Tort Trial and Insurance Practice Section, Winter 2018.